eslint-community/eslint-plugin-eslint-plugin/docs/rules/no-only-tests.md

 # Disallow the test case property `only` (`eslint-plugin/no-only-tests`)

-💼 This rule is enabled in the following [configs](https://github.com/eslint-community/eslint-plugin-eslint-plugin#presets): ✅ `recommended`, ☑️ `recommended-type-checked`.
+💼 This rule is enabled in the ✅ `recommended` [config](https://github.com/eslint-community/eslint-plugin-eslint-plugin#presets).

 💡 This rule is manually fixable by [editor suggestions](https://eslint.org/docs/developer-guide/working-with-rules#providing-suggestions).